russmckendrick/records/content/albums/in-it-for-the-money-19975111/index.md

 ---
 title: "Supergrass - In It For The Money"
-album_artist: "Supergrass"
+artist: "Supergrass"
-album_title: "In It For The Money"
+album_name: "In It For The Money"
 date: 2021-08-28
 release_id: "19975111"
 slug: "in-it-for-the-money-19975111"
+hideSummary: true
 cover:
     image: "in-it-for-the-money-19975111.jpg"
+    alt: "In It For The Money by Supergrass"
+    caption: "In It For The Money by Supergrass"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Britpop", "Indie Rock"]
 ---

 ## Tracklisting